• Skip to primary navigation

 What is Phyllo or Filo dough?

 Phyllo dough, also known as “Filo,” is a very thin dough sheet used in many cuisines to prepare sweet or savory dishes.
 The word “Phyllo” in Greek means “leaf,” and in Turkey, they call it “Yufka”.
 Baklava is a very popular dessert made with this type of dough, but there are many other dishes like “Borek” filled with meat, cheese, or veggies, “Banitsa,” made with feta cheese in Bulgaria; or, also known as “Spanakopita” made with feta and spinach in Greece.
-This dough is wildly used across Eastern Europe, the Mediterranean, and the Middle East.
+This dough is widely used across Eastern Europe, the Mediterranean, and the Middle East.

-Making Phyllo dough by hand is not the easiest thing to do, so most often people go for a store-bought, which is available pretty much everywhere.
+Making Phyllo dough by hand is not the easiest thing to do, so most often people go for store-bought, which is available pretty much everywhere.

 For the pumpkin, you can use freshly grated pumpkin or pumpkin puree.